Solving Tips

 Important Notes:

-• Swordfish requires exactly three rows (or three columns) involving exactly three columns (or three rows)
+• Swordfish requires exactly three rows (or three columns), involving exactly three columns (or three rows)

-• If a row has the candidate in 4 or more positions, it's usually not suitable for forming a Swordfish
+• If a row has the candidate appearing in 4 or more positions, it's usually not suitable for forming a Swordfish

-Relationship with Other Techniques
+Swordfish and Other Techniques

 X-Wing vs Swordfish